top of page

 What causes phobias?

-Phobias do not have a single cause, but there are a number of associated factors.
+Phobias do not have a single cause but have several associated factors.

 For example: